RULE 47. UNIFORM CERTIFICATION OF QUESTIONS OF LAW

 (m) Short title.
 This rule may be cited as the Uniform Certification of Questions of Law Rule.

 Rule 47 was amended, effective March 1, 1996; March 1, 2003; October 1, 2014.

 Rule 47 is substantially the same as the 1967 Uniform Certification of Questions of Law Act as drafted by the National Conference of Commissioners on Uniform State Laws.

-Rule 47 was revised, effective _____________________.
+Rule 47 was revised, effective March 1, 2003.
 The language and organization of the rule were changed to make the rule more easily understood and to make style and terminology consistent throughout the rules.

 The following comments are based upon the official Comments to the Uniform Certification of Questions of Law Act.

 Subdivision (l) is not part of the uniform rule.
-It was added in 1996 to formalize the procedure for withdrawal of the certification order when the case pending in the certifying court is settled prior to the issuance of the opinion by the North Dakota Supreme Court.
+It was added in 1996 to formalize the procedure for withdrawal of the certification order when the case pending in the certifying court is settled prior to the issuance of the opinion by the supreme court.

 Rule 47 was amended, effective October 1, 2014, to replace "supreme court clerk" with "clerk of the supreme court."

 Sources: Joint Procedure Committee Minutes of April 25-26, 2002, page 27.